Is Jesus the only way?

 Where this comes from in the Bible

-• John 14:6 — Jesus' own clearest statement.
+• John 14:6 — Jesus' clearest statement

-• John 10:30 — and the crowd's reaction in 10:31–33.
+• John 10:30"I and the Father are one" (and the crowd's reaction in 10:31–33)

-• Romans 1:18–20 — the universal context against which the claim is made.
+• Romans 1:18–20 — the universal context against which the claim is made

 Related questions